-- 1. The USFS cannot reimburse "state cooperative institutions" for indirect costs, pursuant to 7 U.S.C. § 3103(18) and 7 U.S.C. § 3319.
-Indirect costs may be used to satisfy USFS cost sharing requirements of at least a minimum of 20% of total project costs.
-It is recommended that cost-sharing is greater than 20% in accordance with the Forest Service Handbook FSH1509.11, Chapter 70. - 2.
-For NRCS, the indirect cost rate is limited to 10% of total direct costs for colleges, universities, and other nonprofit organizations pursuant to Section 704 of Pub.
-L. 114-113. - 3.
+- 2. For NRCS, the indirect cost rate is limited to 10% of total direct costs for colleges, universities, and other nonprofit organizations pursuant to Section 704 of Pub.
+L. 116-260. - 3.
 No indirect cost will be charged by the Host University for funds transferred directly from a participating Federal Agency to a Partner Institution via a modification to the Agreement. - D. Award of additional funds or in-kind resources will be made through modifications to the Agreement subject to the rules, regulations, and policies of the individual Federal Agency proposing the modification. - E. Nothing herein shall be construed as obligating the Federal Agencies to expend, or as involving the Federal Agencies in any contract or other obligation for the future payment of money, in excess of appropriations authorized by law and administratively allocated for specific work.